 Other variant methods of administration of steroids.

-Intratympanic steroids combined with a viscous osmotic agent (hyaluronic acid) that reduces endolymph volume, has also been recently reported in an uncontrolled study to be effective (Selivanova et al, 2005) in persons who have failed intravenous steroids and vasodilators.
+Intratympanic steroids combined with a viscous osmotic agent (hyaluronic acid) that reduces endolymph volume, was reported in an uncontrolled study to be effective (Selivanova et al, 2005) in persons who have failed intravenous steroids and vasodilators.
 They used a protocol of every other day injections, with a maximum of 7 total, combining 8mg of dexamethasone and a 0.2 mg/ml solution of hyaluronic acid.
 In our view, this is simply the combination of two short-lived treatments, but because hyaluronic acid is very viscous, the combination may keep the steroids in the ear for longer periods than simple injections of an aqueous solution, and might have better results due to this effect.
 A comparison between steroids injected with and without hyaluronic acid would be a reasonable next step.

 Betahistine is a medication commonly used for Meniere's disease, with rather poor data establishing efficacy, but nevertheless huge enthusiasm for its use world-wide in any case.
 Recently, led by Strupp, it has been suggested that betahistine can/should be used in much higher doses for Menieres.
 Supporting this train of thought, Albu et al (2014) recently reported that high-dose betahistine (i.e. 144 mg/day) achieved similar results as intratympanic dexamethasone.
 This was randomized and double-blind.
 There was no statistical difference between the two groups in vertigo control.
 This doesn't say much for IT dexamethasone (no surprise there).